Skip to main content

 - Principal | CliftonLarsonAllen LLP

-AI (Artificial Intelligence) technologies accelerate decision-making, streamline processes, and allow for quicker brainstorming.
+AI (Artificial Intelligence) technologies can accelerate decision-making, streamline processes, and allow for quicker brainstorming.
 Using personal data and AI responsibly helps to promote your brand in the market and is required by law.
-In this session you will learn more about how to comply with privacy and AI laws while taking advantage of its benefits.
+In this session you will learn more about how to comply with privacy and AI laws while also taking advantage of AI's benefits.

 Learning Objectives:

-• Understand the benefits of AI technologies in decision-making, process streamlining, and brainstorming.
+• Identify the benefits of AI technologies in decision-making, process streamlining, and brainstorming.

-• Learn how to use personal data and AI responsibly to promote your brand in the market.
+• Analyze how to use personal data and AI responsibly to promote your brand in the market.

-• Comprehend the importance of complying with privacy and AI laws while taking advantage of the benefits of AI technologies.
+• Recognize the importance of complying with privacy and AI laws while taking advantage of the benefits of AI technologies.

 2:15 PM – 3:05 PM EDT